 By Beth McIntosh

 Trying to describe how to live with fibromyalgia to someone who doesn’t live with it is possibly akin to trying to describe snow to an octopus, but I’ll give it a go.

-In October 1987, at 22, I arrived home from hospital with my first (of five) babies I assumed that everything would be fine when I had got over the labour.
+In October 1987, at 22, I arrived home from hospital with my first (of five) babies I assumed that everything would be fine when I had gotten over the labour.
 However, as the days and weeks passed and I was still completely exhausted and friends of mine who had babies around the same time were already whizzing around, with their full ‘face’ on and their houses immaculate I began to wonder what was wrong.

 I assumed that I had some kind of post-natal depression or that the ‘baby blues’ were just taking their sweet time to shift.
 My gorgeous baby boy didn’t sleep, which obviously didn’t help, but this was more than just tiredness, this was painful.
 My muscles and joints burned, walking around our home was an effort let alone trying to leave the house, it was as though I were wading through treacle and getting nowhere fast.